ajcr/jinx/README.md

 A work-in-progress interpreter for the J programming language.

-Written in Python and NumPy, with the potential to execute via other Python array/tensor frameworks in future.

 Currently supports many features that are central to J, including:
 - Multidimensional arrays of integers and floats.
 - Many primitive verbs (e.g. `+`, `%:`, `,`, ...), adverbs (`/`, `~`, ...) and conjunctions (`"`, `@:`, ...).